 “I highly doubt that this apartment can be turned into a decent home,” said the owner’s relatives.
 Challenge accepted.

-This unusual structure stretches over three different floors, and was originally a strange collection of spaces and odd connections.
-It has been converted into a unique and well-proportioned home with plenty of big shared spaces and cozy quiet corners.
+This unusual structure stretches over three different floors; originally a strange collection of spaces and odd connections.
+A conversion transformed it into a unique and well-proportioned home with plenty of big playful spaces, and cozy quiet corners.

-The downstairs was made into a largely open plan entrance-lobby-kitchen-dining room.
-Between the white walls and floor are plenty of warm wood elements and bare brick walls, giving the apartment a clean feel but with lots of rough and ready elements.
+The downstairs area is a largely open plan entrance-lobby-kitchen-dining room.
+Between the white walls and floor are plenty of warm wood elements and bare brick walls, which unsurprisingly give the apartment a clean feel but with lots of rough and ready elements.

 The entrance is welcoming and practical with space to hang coats, enough room for bike storage, and to greet guests.